Data Loss Prevention

 Once vulnerabilities are identified, organisations can promptly take remedial actions.
 This may involve patching software, updating hardware configurations, enhancing network security, or refining security policies.
 Addressing these vulnerabilities proactively significantly reduces the risk of data loss incidents.

-Furthermore, regular security audits aid organisations in ensuring compliance with regulatory requirements and industry standards like PCI DSS and GDPR.
+Furthermore, regular security audits help organisations ensure compliance with regulatory requirements and industry standards like PCI DSS and GDPR.
 These regulations often mandate regular security assessments, demonstrating the organisation’s commitment to protecting sensitive information and maintaining trust.

 Educate Your Employees